Top 15 Suburbs to live in St. Louis for 2023

 The quiet, tree-lined streets provide the perfect backdrop for evening strolls and morning jogs.
 Can you imagine yourself living in Creve Coeur yet?

-Creve Coeur is home to a thriving business district, with numerous medical facilities, research centers, and office parks that attract healthcare professionals and other skilled workers.
+Creve Coeur is home to a thriving business district with numerous medical facilities, research centers, and office parks that attract healthcare professionals and other skilled workers.

-And similarly to Olivette, some parts of Creve Coeur are within the Ladue School District and sometimes offer pricing that’s better than Ladue where you don’t always get as much bang for your buck with housing.
+And similarly to Olivette, some parts of Creve Coeur are within the Ladue School District and sometimes offer pricing that’s better than Ladue.

-Creve Coeur’s neighborhoods offer a mix of well-kept homes and luxurious condos, with the added bonus of picturesque lakes and parks.
+Creve Coeur’s neighborhoods offer a mix of well-kept homes and luxurious condos, with the bonus of picturesque lakes and parks.

 Moving to the suburbs of St. Louis